On the convergence of projective-simulation-based reinforcement learning in Markov decision processes: Introduction

 The development of projective simulation is not motivated by the aim of designing ever-faster computer algorithms.
 Projective simulation is a tool for understanding various aspects of learning, where agents are viewed from the perspective of realizable entities such as robots or biological systems interacting with an unknown environment.
 In this embodied approach, the agent's perception is influenced by its sensors, its actions are limited by its physical capabilities and its memory is altered by its interaction with an environment.
 The deliberation process of the agent can be described by a random walk process on the memory structure and it is their quantum counterpart, quantum random walks, that offers a direct route to the quantization of the deliberation and learning process.
 Thereby, PS not only allows us to study learning in the quantum domain it also offers speed-ups in a variety of learning settings \cite{Pap14, riarunothai2017speeding}.

 Projective simulation can be used to solve reinforcement learning (RL) problems as well.
 Taken as a classical RL approach, the PS has proven to be a successful tool for learning how to design quantum experiments \cite{Mel18}.
 In \cite{Mel18} PS was used to design experiments that generate high-dimensional multipartite entangled photonic states.
 The ability of PS to learn and adapt to an unknown environment was further used for optimizing and adapting quantum error correction codes \cite{HPN19}.
-In a quite different context, PS is used to model the collective behavior of simple species \cite{Ried19}.
+In a quite different context, PS is used to model complex skill acquisition in robotics \cite{Han20, Han16}.